 With this in mind, on Saturday, I made the hour-long trip from my home on the far northwest edge of the Chicago suburbs and was pleased to find easy parking in the garage across from the event.

 This put me right in the middle of CanJam, and I was able to register quickly since there wasn’t much of a line.
 Basically, the show had two parts, comprised of the Main Ballroom, which housed a bunch of vendors at tables arranged in rows, then there were big rooms for individual vendors like ZMF Headphones, Dan Clark Audio, and Abyss/DCS.

 CanJam Chicago was held in the relatively new Marriott Marquis Chicago (opened in October 2018), which is connected to the huge McCormick Place Convention Center (the largest in North America).
-Thankfully, there were no events at the Convention Center that morning, which meant I was able to park quickly in the McCormick center lot, then walk across the footbridge to the hotel.
+Thankfully, there were no events at the Convention Center that morning, which meant I could park quickly in the McCormick center lot, then walk across the footbridge to the hotel.

 CanJam is a show for serious headphone nerds (like myself), so I wasn’t surprised to see folks lugging around big cases with their personal headphones inside, along with people having detailed conversations with company reps regarding the design and sound of the various headphones/electronics.

-While I expected to see a few more vendors around (maybe the proximity to April’s Axpona show had something to do with it), I was still able to hear some amazing stuff.
-In addition, since I was there relatively early, it was kind of quiet, which made it easier to hear what was going on with the open-back headphones.
+While I expected to see a few more vendors around (maybe the proximity to April’s Axpona show had something to do with it), I could still hear some amazing stuff.
+In addition, since I was there relatively early, it was quiet, making it easier to hear what was going on with the open-back headphones.
 That’s usually not the case at headphone shows.

 Here are my show highlights: